Read This First

 Prompt 2: Explain point-by-point one salient example of overfitting.

-The central claim is this: The 9th-degree polynomial model, while performing exceptionally well on the training data, overfits by capturing noise and fluctuations specific to the small training set.
+In plain terms: The 9th-degree polynomial model, while performing exceptionally well on the training data, overfits by capturing noise and fluctuations specific to the small training set.

 A researcher is trying to model the relationship between the amount of fertilizer used and the yield of a crop using polynomial regression.
 They collect a small dataset with 10 data points and decide to fit a polynomial regression model to this data.